 Lets face it when you have small children, life revolves around them.
 Somebody always needs something.
 Whether it’s feeding, changing, finding missing toys from under their noses, or administering first aid.
 It’s pretty much a non-stop whirl wind from the ungodly hour they get up, until they’re tucked in snug at bed time.
 Then you and your partner can collapse on the sofa and congratulate yourselves on keeping the kids alive for another day.
 You must be doing okay at this parenting lark.

-In the old days you used to surprise your other half with jewelry and score major brownie points in the process.
+In the old days you used to surprise your other half with jewellery and score major brownie points in the process.
 You might have even whisked her away for a romantic weekend.
-Nowadays the money you would have spent on jewelry has been sidelined for Clarks shoes and Soft Play Centers.
+Nowadays the money you would have spent on jewellery has been sidelined for Clarks shoes and the Lego empire your child seems to be building.
 But there are still ways to earn brownie points with the WAG’s.
 And of course show her how much she means to you and blah blah blah.

 We visit no more than three shops because by then the snacks would have run out and the small people will be turning feral.
-We do not browse because that would mean taking our eyes off the small people, which results in either a basket full of crap you didn’t want or a very anxious game of hide and seek.
-Occasionally we will see a top we like and grab it from the rails.
-We don’t try it on because we have learnt from experience that changing rooms and pushchairs don’t mix, and small people like to pull back the curtains and expose you in your Bridget Jones pants.
-The top we buy is either too big because we were being hard on ourselves, or too small because we were kidding ourselves.
-But by the time we get round to taking it back it won’t be in fashion anymore anyway.
+We do not browse because that would mean taking our eyes off the small people.
+Which results in either a basket full of crap you didn’t want or a very anxious game of hide and seek.
+We don’t try clothes on because we have learnt from experience that changing rooms and pushchairs don’t mix, and small people like to pull back the curtains and expose you in your Bridget Jones pants.

 What better way to earn massive brownie points by telling the woman in your life you are going to take care of the kids so she can go shopping for the day.
 Alone.
 Expect a barrage of texts throughout the day whilst she checks you have remembered to feed the small people.
 And be warned that the sheer freedom of being able to browse can cause numerous impulse purchases and a severe dent in the bank balance.
 You will however, have a very happy and relaxed partner.
 They call it Retail Therapy for a reason.